Care

 carbon steel in wood fire oven

-One of the major selling points of carbon steel is its ability to develop a naturally non stick patina, just like the one on an unfinished cast iron pan.
-And while carbon steel has other wonderful properties—a lightweight build and excellent heat retention, to name a couple—the non stick coating is essential.
+One of the major selling points of carbon steel is its ability to develop a naturally non stick patina, just like the one on an unfinished cast iron pan, as an alternative to coated non stick cookware.
+And while carbon steel has other wonderful properties—a lightweight build, unmatched durability, and excellent heat retention, to name a couple—the coating it builds up over time is essential to ensuring it lives up to its reputation.

 Not only does this coating keep your veggies and proteins from sticking while you sear them at ripping high heat, but it’ll also keep the metal—made from an iron-rich alloy—from rusting.